Future Music #2 (15 June 20)

 Since then, the RNCM Centre for Practice & Research in Science & Music (PRiSM) has been awarded £914,000 funding by Research England, enabling us to further our creative and collaborative work into this exciting, and fast-moving area.

-In PRiSM Future Music #2, we focussed in on AI.
+In PRiSM Future Music #2, we focus in on AI.
 We might all be working remotely from disparate geographic locations but this has made us examine how we can use technology to work creatively together in new ways.

 Monday 15 June 2020